wzxxxx/Knowledge-based-BERT/README.md

-The big dataset and pre-trained models can be downloaded from the following link: https://pan.baidu.com/s/1yzhHwhELuJG-3lxlrVtRPA  Fetch code：WZXX
+The datasets and pre-trained models can be downloaded from the following link: https://pan.baidu.com/s/1yzhHwhELuJG-3lxlrVtRPA  Fetch code：WZXX